The Chenla Empire

 Obviously it was not a peaceful time and the people needed to arm themselves to the teeth for self-protection.
 In their everyday life, as an exact portrait of the wild east, small quarrel could lead to a big fight.
 The passage then continues on mentioning about how the Chenla court of king Isanavarman handle the internal intrigue and resolved the conflict of inheritance.

 Only sons of the queen, the legitimate wife of the king, are qualified to inherit the throne.
 On the day that a new king is proclaimed, all his brothers are mutilated.
 From one a finger is removed, from other the nose is cut off.
 Then their maintenance is provided for, each in a separated place, and they are never appointed to office.
 (ISSA: The Dismemberment of Funan: P, 75)

-The Chinese describes the people of Chenla as they had been done before in regard to the indigenous people of the mainland Indochina as a whole.
+The Chinese describes the people of Chenla as they had done in general to the indigenous people of the mainland Indochina as a whole.
 The change of leadership role does not affect much theirs composition and appearance.

 The men are of small statue and dark complexion, but many of the women are fair in complexion.

 Their life style, according to the next passage, seams to be much more descent and they seams to be conscious about their hygiene.
 However the passage does not make it clear that the description was about the high class or the general people.

 All of them roll up their hair and wear earrings.
 They are lively and vigorous in temperament.
 Their houses and the furniture they use resemble those of Chih-Tu.
 They regard the right hand as pure and the left hand as impure.
 They washed every morning, clean their teeth with little pieces of poplar wood and do not fail to read or recite their prayers.
 They wash again before eating, get their poplar toothpicks going immediately afterwards, and recite prayers again.